pwnxpl0it/idkmng/README.md

 $ idkmng new
 ```
 enter template name and you should have one, it will go inside `~/.config/idkmng/templates/TEMPLATENAME.toml`
-also you can edit that Template too to create you own template that creates a template 🎉,
+also you can edit that Template too to create you own template that creates a template 🎉,<br>
-note that the template `info` section can be totally ignored, straight to the point where you only create files and directories you want!
+note that the template `info` section can be totally ignored, straight to the point where you only create files and directories you want!<br>
 The template structure is like the following:
 ```toml
 [info] # Not required